Leaf retention: Evergreen but frost-deciduous.

 Mature Size: Normally 2-4' high and wide.
 Can grow to 6' high.

-Flowers: Small flowers clustered into hemispheres of various colors,
+Flowers: Small tubular flowers are clustered into hemispheres of various colors.
+After pollination,

-fading center out, often from red to orange, then yellow.
-Pastel
+the color of each individual flower fades, often from red to orange, then yellow.
+This helps pollinators

-Leaves: Rough textured, green, strong odor if crushed,
+Leaves: Rough textured, green, serrate margins, to 3" long, strong odor if crushed.

 Stems: Tiny thorns on some cultivars.

-Attracts birds if berries are produced.
+more off the ground.
+It attracts birds if fruit are produced.
 Avoided by mammals.

 Origin: Tropical America.